 The optical sorting technology used in most Material Recovery Facilities (MRFs) to sort plastics by resin type (like separating a #1 PET from a #2 HDPE bottle) is not capable of identifying the polymers in black plastics since the color absorbs light.
-It is not reasonable for MRFs to use manual sorting to distinguish different resin types of black plastic containers from another because there are too many items.
+Given this, MRFs need to use manual sorting to distinguish different resin types of black plastic containers from another, which can be a difficult and expensive endevor.

 From the market perspective, black plastic is less valuable than other colors of plastic because it can't be dyed to create a new color.
 Clear plastic can be dyed to make black plastic, but black plastic can't be made clear.
-For this reason, the companies that purchase recycled plastics generally do not purchase black plastic.
+Although clear plastics are more desired, there are companies, some of which are in Minnesota, using black plastics in innovative products.

 Why are paper egg cartons not widely accepted in recycling programs?
 Fiber can only be recycled about five or six times before the fibers become too short to be used in another product.
 The fibers in egg cartons have already been recycled multiple times and most of the fibers are likely too short to be utilized again.
 The same is also true for berry cartons that are made of the same type of material.